educationfutures/publii-diaeresis-updater/README.md

-# Publii Diaeresis and Smart Quotes Updater
+# Diaeresis and Smart Quotes Updater for Publii

 This Python script scans your [Publii](https://getpublii.com/) site's SQLite database and updates text inside posts to: